KHenn22/datafun-03-analytics/README.md

 ## Directory Structure

-- `hennelly_get_csv.py` — Fetches CSV data of college football statistics and saves it locally.
+- `hennelly_get_csv.py` — Fetches CSV data of college football statistics from the web and saves it locally.
-- `hennelly_get_excel.py` — Fetches Excel data of college football statistics and saves it locally.
+- `hennelly_get_excel.py` — Fetches Excel data of college football statistics from the web and saves it locally.
 - `hennelly_get_json.py` — Fetches JSON data from the web and saves it locally.
 - `hennelly_get_text.py` — Fetches text data from the web and saves it locally.
 - `hennelly_process_csv.py` — Processes the fetched CSV data and outputs QB PAR per game overall statistics.